NightOwlCoder/NightOwlCoder.github.io/projZ/mdlive/roadmap.md

 The auto-thingy could submit the trades on user's behalf, with some parameters that he could set, like `max of 5% of account value`, `no more that 5 options`, `expiration at least 4 weeks ahead`, etc.

 Off course this would need to be tested/validated for a long time, but the whole system is not something hard to create.

+## 3 New alerts when app on BG

+Android/iOS allows for a background task to fetch some info every 15 minutes.

+The plan is to hit the alerts endpoint to see if there are any new alerts.
+If there is, send a local push notification to alert the user.

+The check for new alerts would happen only during market open times.

+The user can tap on the alert and open the app, what would cause a refresh.